thelo-gaultier/docker-workshop-installation/2-docker-concept/README.md

 root         1  0.2  0.0  52320 17384 ?
 Ss   00:11   0:00 python app.py
 root        26  0.0  0.0  15572  2104 ?
 Rs   00:12   0:00 ps aux
 ```
+This will run the command "ps aux" inside the container.

 The same command with the -it command line argument can be used to run an interactive session in the container:

 ```{r, engine='bash', count_lines}